Fall 2024 applications open on September 1, 2023, and will remain open until August 1, 2024, with a priority deadline of March 15, 2024.

-- All application materials must be received by June 30, 2023, to be considered for Fall 2023 enrollment.
+- All application materials, including entrance exam and writing samples, must be received by August 1, 2024, to be considered for Fall 2024 enrollment.

 - Unsure if you should apply as an early decision applicant?
 Review the early decision frequently asked questions to learn if an early decision is right for you.